-The Federal Direct Parent Loan for Undergraduate Students (PLUS loan) has a fixed interest rate and is made to a parent of dependent undergraduate students.
+The Federal Direct Parent Loan for Undergraduate Students (PLUS loan) is a credit based loan that has a fixed interest rate and is made to a parent of dependent undergraduate students.
 The loan amount is based on the student's cost of attendance minus any aid awarded to the student.
 Repayment of this loan begins 60 days after the funds are disbursed.